How BuyerFlo drafts your emails

 When a draft is wrong

-Click Edit on the queued-sends card.
-You can rewrite the body, subject, or CC list.
-Save → the draft is updated, the timer continues.
-Click Regenerate to have the AI try again with a fresh pass.
+- Edit body — click Edit on the approval card.
+You can rewrite the body, change the subject, add CCs.
+Save → the draft is updated, the timer continues if auto-mode.